kevkid/gguf_gui/README.md

 This should pull the repos and install the requirements.
 You can do this with CUDA as well

+To use the huggingface downloader you have to enter in the repo id: for example: `username_or_org/repo_name` or `lysandre/test-model`.

 ![alt text](main.png "Main")